benmccormick/benmccormick.github.io/pages/posts/is-bower-useful.md

 - Want to hear the case for using npm in your front end development?
 You can find it [on their blog][npmblog].

 - If you're interested in Bower, it's also worth checking out [Yeoman][yeoman], a project for quickly scaffolding out web projects using Bower and Grunt.

-### Subscribe

-Thanks for taking the time to read this post!
-JavaScript development is one of the main topics of this blog, so if you enjoyed the post, please consider subscribing by using the [feed](http://feedpress.me/benmccormick), [Twitter](http://twitter.com/benmccormickorg) or my [mailing list](http://eepurl.com/WFYon).
-You also might want to check out my [ongoing series on Marionette.js][marionette].

 <div class="footnotes">
 <ol>